Skip to main content

 Package Dependencies

 Packages sometimes depend on other packages or libraries to function properly.
-Dependencies are defined in the package Makefile using the DEPENDS variable.
+Dependencies are defined in the package makefile using the DEPENDS variable.
 This ensures the dependencies will also be installed when the package is installed.

 By managing package dependencies effectively, developers can ensure their projects are reliable and maintainable.